 Festoons are among the more difficult problems to treat, so choosing an experienced surgeon with proven results can make a big difference in outcomes.
 People who have both eyelid bags and festoons are advised to have them treated together, as removing only the eyelid bags can accentuate the appearance of festoons.

 In this operation, the surgeon makes an incision at the top of the lower lids, parallel to the lash line, and advances downward internally (without further external incisions) until he reaches the bones of the cheek.
 This separates the soft tissue which makes up the festoon (muscle, fat, and ligaments) from the bone.

-“Fortunately, when festoon surgery is performed by an experienced plastic surgeon, other than the dramatic improvement in the appearance of the lower eyelids, there is little to no sign surgery was performed because the scar is so well hidden in the lower lash line,” says Dr. Cruise.
+“Fortunately, when festoon surgery is performed by an experienced plastic surgeon, other than the dramatic improvement in the appearance of the lower eyelids, there is little to no sign that a surgery was performed because the scar is so well-hidden in the lower lash line,” says Dr. Cruise.

 The skin sutures may be removed approximately one week after the surgery.
 Recovery may take a few weeks, and you might notice some redness or swelling over this period.
 You may need to apply artificial tears and/or ointment to protect your eye while in the recovery stage.

 The procedure can be performed in an outpatient facility under local anesthetic.

 You can expect to pay anywhere between $2,000 and $7,000 for this operation, depending on the severity of your condition, the experience of the surgeon, and your geographic location.

 Another surgical technique that is preferred by many surgeons for more extensive festoons is the midface lift or suspension.